 You are expected to check in with your teachers twice each week, as well as to complete assignments on deadline.
-If you fail to attend via checking in, or fail to maintain a reasonable pace and meet assignment deadlines, your ORVED teacher may ask the principal to issue a warning.
+If you fail to attend via checking in, or fail to maintain a reasonable pace and meet assignment deadlines, a notice will be sent to the student, parent and the online learning coach.

 Pace of coursework and extensions

 ORVED students generally have 18 weeks to complete a course.
 Each course is worth .5 credits, or 1 semester.
 For example, if you are taking English 9, semester 1 and you begin on October 1, 2012, your final day to turn in work would be February 11, 2013 (that’s actually 19 weeks, but we take a week off for winter break).